cohnt/6.8210-Final-Project-Lifting-Heavy-Objects-with-Teams-of-Quadrotors/README.md

 Will use the default model instance (index 1)

-Work out the inertia matrix of a point (likely diagonal, and degenerate since orientation doesn't matter... but that may mess up computations) (can also be created using UnitInertia class)
+Work out the inertia matrix of a point (likely diagonal, and degenerate since orientation doesn't matter... but that may mess up computations) (can also be created using SpatialInertia.PointMass() static method)

+Looks like SpatialInertia.PointMass isn't available from python, so we will construct the spatial inertia matrix ourselves.

 Registering geometry with the SceneGraph:
 1) Call RegisterAsSourceForSceneGraph() (this may already be done on instantiation of MultibodyPlant)